Boran/docker-drupal/README.md

 If MYSQL_HOST is set, mysql will not be installed in the container.
 In this case create the DB first on your server and set the environment variables MYSQL_DATABASE MYSQL_USER DRUPAL_PASSWORD in addition to MYSQL_HOST.

 # No website: DRUPAL_NONE

 By setting DRUPAL_NONE Its possible to setup a container with all tools and dependancies, but without a Drupal website.
-The first use case for DRUPAL_NONE was for creating a builder conatiner for continuous integration (see boran/docker-cibuild on githun)
+The first use case was creating a build container for continuous integration (see boran/docker-cibuild on github)

 # Postfix: email delivery

-Postfix fix is installed since drupal needs to send emails during certain installation scenarios, if it cannot email, builds will break.
-The deault ionstallation will allow emails to be queued in postfix locally within the conatiner.
+Postfix is installed since drupal needs to send emails during certain installation scenarios.
+If it cannot email, builds will break.
+The default installation will allow emails to be queued in postfix locally within the container.
-To enabled fully delivery ouside of the container, add lines to /custom.sh inside the container to configure posfix - change the relay to a SMTP mailgateway reachable from your network:
+To enabled fully delivery ouside of the container, add lines to /custom.sh inside the container to configure e.g. change the relay to a SMTP mailgateway reachable from your network:
 ```
   echo "custom.sh: setup postfix, puppet.
 VIRTUAL_HOST=$VIRTUAL_HOST";
   postconf -e "myhostname = `hostname`"